 Another person of interest is Brother Richardson, a local member of the Masonic Lodge, who drowned on the SS Mendi.
 The MOTH order (Memorable Order of Tin Hats) was established in 1929 to remember the men and women who died in the Great War 1914–1918.
 The MOTH memorial from Glencoe has been relocated to this garden and a number of memorials to remember the men and women from this area, in all theatres of war, have been installed here.

 The current facade of this hotel, dating from 1953, is reminiscent of the Tudor Age.
 This hotel has been trading on this site since the late 19th Century.
-The Tudor feel to the building continues through the interior and today has a décor that reflects the military history of the area.

 However this is not what the building looked like originally.
 It was a single storey building that had pieces attached to it as it expanded and occupied adjacent buildings.
 In 1908 they were advertising accommodation for 60 guests in 26 bedrooms, dining and billiard rooms, stabling for 30 horses, tennis court and attractive gardens as well as a vegetable garden to supply the needs of the hotel.
 By 1949 additions and alterations had incorporated all the free standing buildings.
 The hotel was recommended by the Royal Automobile Club and boasted lock up garages and wide sunny stoeps to enjoy the fresh air.